Luxon: Bridges a 'big loss' to National, new finance spokesperson to be named today

-National leader Christopher Luxon says Simon Bridges would be a "big loss" to the party, and a new finance spokesperson would be announced in a few hours.
+National leader Christopher Luxon says Simon Bridges will be a "big loss" to the party, and a new finance spokesperson will be announced in a few hours.

-It comes after the National MP for Tauranga announced yesterday he was quitting politics and would step down as MP in the next few weeks.
+It comes after Bridges, the National MP for Tauranga, announced yesterday he was quitting politics and would step down as MP in the next few weeks.

 Bridges announced his decision after telling fellow MPs in caucus yesterday morning, and delivered an emotional speech at a press conference in the afternoon, saying "it's time".